pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/index.md

 copy the KAR file you just built (located at `assemblies/target`) into its `system/karaf/deploy` folder.
 See [OSGi Artifacts Deployment](../osgi-deployment) if you need more information.

-If everything went well, you should now see your visualization being offered in Analyzer and/or PDI:
+If everything went well, you should now see your visualization being offered in Analyzer and PDI, as well as be able to use it in a [CDE](http://community.pentaho.com/ctools/cde/) dashboard:

 1. Your Bar/D3 visualization in Analyzer: